-Relevant to rehabilitation, key stakeholders were consulted during the preparation of the MPO EIS and subsequent Modifications.
+Relevant to rehabilitation, key stakeholders were consulted during the preparation of the MPO EIS and subsequent Modifications to Development Consent DA 92/97 and during the preparation of the Project EIS and the assessment process for Development Consent SSD 10418.
 Significant consultation in regard to rehabilitation was undertaken as part of MODs 3 and 4 which has informed the concepts in this RMP, in particular the design and rehabilitation concepts for the Eastern Out of Pit Overburden Emplacement.
-The outcomes of commitments made by MACH Energy as a result of this consultation are reflected in the modified Development Consent approved on 16 November 2018 and are also reflected in the rehabilitation concepts for the MPO final landforms described in Section 5.
+The outcomes of commitments made by MACH Energy as a result of this consultation are reflected in the modified Development Consent DA 92/97 approved on 16 November 2018 and are also reflected in the rehabilitation concepts for the MPO final landforms described in Section 5.

-As required by Condition 56, Schedule 3 of the Development Consent DA 92/97, MACH Energy consulted with DPIE (now DPE), DPIE-Water (now DPE-Water), the Biodiversity and Conservation Diversion (BCD), the Department of Primary Industries (DPI) - Agriculture and the MSC during the preparation of the previous MPO MOP/RMP (1 July 2021 - 30 June 2023).
+As required by Condition 56, Schedule 3 of the Development Consent DA 92/97, MACH Energy consulted with DPIE (now DPHI), DPIE-Water (now Department of Climate Change, Energy, the Environment and Water - Water Group [DCCEEW - Water), the Biodiversity and Conservation Diversion (BCD), the Department of Primary Industries (DPI) - Agriculture and the MSC during the preparation of the previous MPO MOP/RMP (1 July 2021 - 30 June 2023).